 Prioritization frameworks get gamed the moment the highest-paid person in the room wants a feature on the list.
-RICE numbers get inflated, MoSCoW collapses into “everything is a must”, and Kano “delight” becomes a euphemism for someone’s pet idea.
-These prompts force the model to apply the framework honestly and pressure-test the assumptions, so the output is something you can actually defend in a planning meeting.
-For a deeper walkthrough of the workflow, see how to use AI for feature prioritization.
+RICE numbers get inflated, MoSCoW collapses into “everything is a must,” and Kano “delight” becomes a euphemism for someone’s pet idea.
+These prompts force the model to apply the framework honestly and pressure-test the assumptions, so the output is something you can defend in a planning meeting.
+For the full workflow, see how to use AI for feature prioritization.

 Best for